EBOOKS AND NEW PAPERBACKS NOW AVAILABLE

 FOR PAPERBACK COPIES, select either the Amazon or Barnes & Noble button below.
 Once on the vendor's website, look for the new paperback edition and click to buy.

-Summer of '42 AUDIO BOOK available via Amazon or ITunes.
+Summer of '42 AND Maynard's House AUDIO BOOKS available via Amazon or ITunes.

 Summer of '42

 Film produced by Warner Bros.
 Raucher nominated for Academy Award for his screenplay.

 Three fifteen year old boys (the self-proclaimed “Terrible Trio”) share their last moments of innocence, one of them forever changed by his love affair with an older woman.

 “Summer of ‘42 is a charming and tender novel… The overall effect is one of high hilarity.
 Raucher is a comic-artist who is able to convey the fears and joys…of the boy and at the same time give older a readers a wrench in the heart. ” – Publishers Weekly

 “This account of a fifteen year old Brooklyn boy’s induction into the ranks sings beautifully indeed…By leavening his four-letter prurience with some highly romantic pathos, Raucher has written a pop masterpiece: a dirty book that makes the reader feel clean.” – The Washington Post